 - These soils are formed by sedimentation of volcanic rocks and Lava flow.

 - These soils are rich in minerals like Potassium, Magnesium, Lime and Iron.

 - Phosphorous, Nitrogen and Organic matter are deficient in Black soils.

-- These soils are suitable for growing of crops like Sugarcane, Jowar, Cotton, tobacco, wheat, rice etc.
+- These soils are suitable for growing crops like Sugarcane, Jowar, Cotton, tobacco, wheat, rice, etc.

 - These types of Soils are mainly found in Great Northern plains like states of Uttar Pradesh, Punjab, Haryana, Bihar, Jharkhand and in Lower valleys of Narmada and Tapi rivers.

-- They are formed by deposition of river sediments into the plains.
+- They are formed by the deposition of river sediments into the plains.

 - They are rich in humus content hence are very fertile.